zino-hofmann/graphql-flutter/README.md

 ## Usage

 To use the client it first needs to be initialized with an link and cache.
 For this example we will be using an `HttpLink` as our link and `InMemoryCache` as our cache.
-If your endpoint requires authentication you can provide some custom headers to `HttpLink`.
+If your endpoint requires authentication you can concatenate the `AuthLink`, it resolves the credentials using a future, so you can authenticate asynchronously.

 > For this example we will use the public GitHub API.